Deebot vs Roomba Face to Face comparison

 Why Deebot?

 The Deebot is the most popular series in the ECOVACS product portfolio.
-Some of the popular robots in this series include Deebot N78, N79, M80, R95, among others.
+Some of the popular robots in this series include Deebot T8, T8 AIVI, X1, T10, and N7, among others.
 For ECOVACS, they entered the market just the other day and most of their technologies are just replicas of the existing robot vacuum technologies.

-Though not a very popular brand, Deebot has taken center stage in the market.
-The company said that it aims at putting a robot cleaner in every household and one thing that proves their commitment is their prices.
-This is among the strengths of this robot cleaner.
-You can get a cheap robot vacuum cleaner like the Slim 2.
+Though not a very popular brand, Deebot has taken center stage in the robot vacuum market, the company said that it aims at putting a robot cleaner in every household, and one thing that proves its commitment is its prices.
+On average, a good model with Wi-Fi and voice control, like the N79s, will cost you around $200, while a similar robot from Roomba will cost you upwards of $350 when there is no sale.

 Another top reason why you should choose Deebot is the versatility.
-While Roomba homeowners will require a Roomba for vacuuming floors and Braava for mopping, you can get a ECOVACS robot with both vacuum and mop functions.
-So, if mopping is your priority too, Deebot will be a clever buy.
+While only lately Roomba introduced a combo model, most of the Roomba homeowners will require a Roomba for vacuuming floors and Braava for mopping, you can get an ECOVACS robot with both vacuum and mop functions.
+So, if mopping is your priority too, Deebot will be a smart buy.

-On the downside, Deebot is a lesser known brand.
-Apart from this, it still has a lot to work on regarding cleaning performance and navigation.
+On the downside, Deebot is a lesser-known brand.
+Apart from this, it still has much to work on regarding cleaning performance and navigation.

 Popular ECOVACS Models